jaystack/repatch/README.md

 });
 ```

-Then we can make a subredcer for the `userManager` section:
+Then we can make a subredcer for the `userManagement` section:

 ```javascript
 const reduceUserManagement = reducer => state => ({